Works Register Home Log In Authors

 Realizing their worthlessness.

-You are willing to discard a fraction of the thoughts,
+You are willing to discard some of the thoughts,

 They have long been considered a burden.